 The lower costs associated with large HDDs versus the newer SSDs medium permit a reliable alternative option for many businesses, depending on their needs.
 The overall cost, however, continues to narrow.

-Currently, the benefits of using an SSD drive in your current server setup will be shown in an overall increase in capacity, performance, and reliability.
-This means that with the addition of this type of drive, the amount of data you will be able to store will increase, with an overall lower total cost per gigabyte.
+Currently, the benefits of using an SSD vs HDD drive in your current server setup will be shown in an overall increase in capacity, performance, and lifespan.
+This means that with the addition of SSD to your server, the amount of data you will be able to store will increase, with an overall lower total cost per gigabyte.

-SSD drives provide critical time-savings in the overall conversion time of data if you are rendering graphics or processing videos.
+A solid state drive provides critical time-savings in the overall conversion time for server data if you are rendering graphics or processing videos.
 If analyzing significant amounts of information, SSDs offer a drastic reduction in processing time and server load.

 Additionally, the ability to stream videos in real-time will dramatically increase, which will allow for no-lag video streaming.